trailheadapps/.github/README.md

     <br/>
     <details>
       <summary><b>Description and Features</b></summary>
-      <p>Ready to Fly is a sample travel approval app that showcases the power of Slack when integrated with the Salesforce Platform.
-View and modify Salesforce data directly from a custom Slack app.</p>
+      <p>Ready to Fly is a Slack sample app that manages travel approvals.
+The app showcases the power of Slack when integrated with the Salesforce Platform and lets you view and modify Salesforce data directly from a custom Slack app.</p>
       <b>Features</b><br/>
       <p>
         <code>Slack</code>, <code>Salesforce</code>, <code>Node.js</code>, <code>Heroku</code>